LucasWinkler/LucasWinkler/README.md

 - I’m a developer who is focusing on web development
 - I'm a recent graduate of the Computer Programmer/Analyst course at Conestoga College
-- 2021 Goals:
+- 2022 Goals:
-  - Learn more about web development
+  - Learn more about web development in general
-  - Improve my JavaScript skills
+  - Improve on my C# skills
-  - Decide on front-end or back-end web development and then:
+  - Focus on back-end development via ASP.Net Core MVC
-    - If front-end, improve responsive design and practice making websites that businesses would want
-    - If back-end, learn how to create REST APIs using NodeJs, ExpressJs etc...
   - Finally, continue learning react
   - Find a fun job to help improve my skills
 - Fun facts: I enjoy a bit of video editing and building custom keyboards